-This medium-length par 3 has a large green that narrows on the right with a bunker short right and water on the left.
-The oak tree behind the green is nearly identical to the one on the Kiawah Logo.
+This medium length par 3 has a large green that narrows on the right with a bunker short right and water on the left.
+The magnificent oak tree behind the green is nearly identical to the Kiawah logo.

-In 2004, Oak Point discarded the old, unfair No. 3 and made the 4th hole No. 3.
-The hole has two distinct sets of tee boxes giving options for setup.
-Players should favor the left side of the fairway with a driver or a fairway wood to avoid a fairway bunker.
-A good tee shot should leave a shot iron to a well-protected, tiered green that slopes to the front.
+This short par 4 has two distinct tee boxes giving players options off the tee.
+Players should favor the left side of the fairway with a driver to avoid the fairway bunkers.
+A good tee shot will leave a short iron into this well protected green sloping back to front.

 Players should favor the right side of this reachable par 5.
-Water runs along the left side of the fairway starting just beyond a fairway bunker visible from the tee and partially cuts across just beyond the lay-up area.
-If youre laying up, make sure of your distance - figure around 135 yards to the green is still safe 110 yards to the green is over the water.
-The green is fairly generous so the bigger hitters should go for it in two.
+Water runs along the left side of the fairway starting just beyond a fairway bunker visible from the tee and cuts across the fairway 135 yards from the green.
+Yardage is crucial when laying-up or going for this fairly generous green.

-This par 5 plays long as its slightly uphill.
-Fairway bunkers guard the right and big hitters can reach the water on the left side of the fairway.
-A pot bunker guards the front of the elevated green making it impossible to see the surface of the green from the fairway.
+This straight away par 5 plays slightly uphill.
+Fairway bunkers guard the right and water is reachable on the left off the tee.
+A pot bunker guards the front of this elevated mid size green which eliminates players from seeing the putting surface from the fairway.

-A relatively straight par 4, this hole features a pond on the right that narrows the fairway for the big hitters.
-Look for a mid-iron into green that runs from front to back guarded by a large bunker front left and a small bunker front right.
+This relatively straight forward par 4 features a pond on the right that narrows the fairway for the longer hitters.
+Players will have a mid iron into this green that is guarded by a large bunker left and a smaller bunker front right.

 This tree lined par 4 is the most difficult driving hole on the course.
 The fairway narrows dramatically the further the tee shot is hit.
 A fairway wood or long iron is the smart play off the tee leaving a short iron over a pond into this small green.